No injuries after severe storm causes 'catastrophic damage' to two schools in Texas - KESQ

 Burnett said there were no injuries, WFAA reported.

-The superintendent said that the elementary school students became “pretty emotional” when they left the school and saw the damage caused by the storm.
+The superintendent said elementary school students became “pretty emotional” when they left the school and saw the damage caused by the storm.

 Burnett, who was in the administration building, said that structure didn’t sustain much damage.